- Professor of History and Political Science, Columbia University

 Marable earned an A.B. degree from Earlham College in 1971, an M.A. in American history from the University of Wisconsin-Madison in 1972, and a Ph.D. in American history from the University of Maryland in 1976.
 In 1980 he was hired as the senior research associate of Africana Studies at Cornell University.
 Two years later Marable became a professor of history and economics at Fisk University, where he also directed the Race Relations Institute.
 In 1983 he took a job as a professor of sociology at Colgate University, and four years later he moved to Ohio State University where he chaired the Black Studies Department.
 From 1989 to 1993, Marable taught ethnic studies at the University of Colorado at Boulder.
 In 1993 he became the founding director of the Institute for Research in African-American Studies at Columbia University, where he taught history and political science.

 In the 1970s, Marable was active in the New American Movement.
 In 1982 he played a pivotal role in the formation of the Democratic Socialists of America (DSA).
-Marable served as vice chair of that nascent group in 1983, when he was perhaps the most prominent black Marxist in the United States.
+Marable served as vice chairman of that nascent group in 1983, when he was perhaps the most prominent black Marxist in the United States.

 Marable's 1983 book How Capitalism Underdeveloped Black America conveyed the author's deep sense of alienation from the United States.
 The book opened with an excerpt from Frederick Douglass’s bitter 1852 rejection of American Fourth of July celebrations, as though little, if anything, had changed in the U.S. since the era of slavery.
 By Marable's reckoning, the capitalist system itself was racist and oppressive to its core.
 “America’s ‘democratic’ government and ‘free enterprise’ system are structured deliberately and specifically to maximize Black oppression,” he wrote.
 While acknowledging that Stalinism was imperfect, Marable nonetheless contended that the Soviet Union did a much better job of developing an equitable society than the United States, where “no real democracy has ever existed.”
 He held captalism responsible for black crime and the mass incarceration of African Americans, and, echoing Rev. Jeremiah Wright, firmly rejected "middle-classness."